This file part of www.watertownhistory.org

 success.
 Until the Milwaukee train

-arrived with the band and distinguished guests there was nothing particularly doing
+arrived with the band and distinguished guests there was nothing particularly

-first homecoming celebrations.
-Now all
+the first homecoming celebrations.
+Now

-is changed.
-The new railroad regulations
+all is changed.
+The new railroad

-homecoming of Saturday and Sunday far surpassed the memorable events in that
+to the task until the homecoming of Saturday and Sunday far surpassed the

-line of former years.
-The whole city was
+The whole city was in holiday attire.

-streets; every business place was decorated, and the display on Main Street was
+Flags spanned the streets; every business place was decorated, and the

-the Dakotas, from New York and from smoky old Pittsburg they were on hand.
-A. G. [Charles] Johnson, Milwaukee, son of the first
+Texas, from the Dakotas, from New York and from smoky old Pittsburg they were

 settler of Watertown, first called Johnson's Rapids, himself the first